idolize/ansible-role-dotfiles/README.md

 ## Usage

-1. Change the `dotfiles_repo` variable in `defaults/main.yml` to point to your dotfiles repo
+1. Create a playbook with this Role
-2. Create a playbook with this Role
+2. Set the `dotfiles_repo` variable somewhere
 3. Run the playbook

 ## Dependencies